Madrid Coronavirus Information

 - Get some fresh air on your balcony or take a very quick walk around your premises when permitted

-Although social distancing during these times is very important, going outdoors for some fresh air and a quick walk are just as important for our health.
-We suggest talking a very quick walk around your living premises when the time permits, making use of your backyard if you have one or simply going on your balcony more frequently during the day.
+Although social distancing during these times is very important, going outdoors for some fresh air or for a walk as often as you can are equally for our health.
+Making use of your backyard if you have one or simply going on your balcony more frequently during the day is also very important for your health.

 The entire LuggageHero team wishes you good health and positive vibes!